JLukassen/install_tinymix_utility/README.md

 ### Installation instructions:
 * Flash module in Magisk, Kernelsu, Apatch, and reboot system.
+* From root directory, you can also run $> zip -r -T tinymix.zip * and create your own flashable zip

 ### Troubleshooting:
 * If bootloop happen, reboot into recovery and disable module.
 Use recovery with the manager of Magisk modules, such as the last version of Orangefox.